KeigoAlexTanaka/ruby-rails-auth-bcrypt/README.md

 In the `config/routes.rb` file, add the following resources:

 ```
+Rails.application.routes.draw do
-$ resources :users, only: [:new, :create, :index, :show]
+	resources :users, only: [:new, :create, :index, :show]
+end
 ```
 then, run `rails routes` in Terminal: